open5e/open5e/source/monsters/tome-of-beasts/N/naina.rst

 continues; on a success, the poisoning ends.

-**Paralysis.** A creature caught in this paralytic gas must succeed on a DC 17 Constitution saving throw or be paralyzed for 2d4 rounds.
+**Paralysis.** A creature caught in this paralytic gas must succeed on a DC 17 Constitution saving throw or be :ref:`srd:paralyzed` for 2d4 rounds.
 A paralyzed creature repeats the saving throw at the end of each of its turns; a successful save ends the paralysis.

-**Sleep.** A creature caught in this sleeping gas must succeed on a DC 17 Constitution saving throw or fall unconscious for 6 rounds.
+**Sleep.** A creature caught in this sleeping gas must succeed on a DC 17 Constitution saving throw or fall :ref:`srd:unconscious` for 6 rounds.
 A sleeping creature repeats the saving throw at the end of each of its turns; it wakes up if it makes the save successfully.